 An organization that I co-founded 11 years ago, the Asian American Performers Action Coalition (AAPAC) was given a Tony Award Honor for Excellence in the Theatre this year!
 I am thrilled that our work, advocating for AAPI representation on NYC stages, is being recognized in this way and attending the Tonys this year as an honoree was an experience I'll never forget!
 You can read more about it here.

-It's been quite a challenge to navigate the ongoing pandemic while out here, and I had a chance to talk to the New York Times about it back in January of last year.
+It's been quite a challenge to navigate the still ongoing pandemic while out here, and I had a chance to talk to the New York Times about it back in January of last year.
 Unfortunately, a year later, we are still dealing with the ramifications of the virus and our company remains vigilant.

 I also had the privilege and joy of appearing in the concert version of the show in front of the Lincoln Memorial on September 10, 2021, right before the tour relaunched after the shut down.
 Here's a beautiful piece about it from the Washington Post.

 I continue to be deeply honored to be serving as Treasurer of the Dramatists Guild, along with Amanda Green (our first female President), Branden Jacobs-Jenkins as VP and Kristoffer Diaz as Secretary.
 To read more, here's the press release.

-Also, as Chair of the Dramatists Guild's Diversity, Equity, Inclusion, and Access committee, I've been working with our Business Affairs Staff, Council members, & committee to create the first Inclusion Rider of its kind, for writers to use while advocating for full inclusion in productions of our works.
+Also, as Chair of the Dramatists Guild's Diversity, Equity, Inclusion, and Access committee, I worked with our Business Affairs Staff, Council members, & committee to create the first Inclusion Rider of its kind, for writers to use while advocating for full inclusion in productions of our works.
 You can read more about it (as well as see the rider) here.

-And Season 3 of the podcast that I host for the Guild, "The Dramatists Guild presents Talkback" has launched!
+And Season 4 of the podcast that I host for the Guild, "The Dramatists Guild presents Talkback" has launched!
 You can listen to it on the Broadway Podcast Network, Apple, and Spotify.
 We are in post-production of Season 5, which will debut in October.